Dog acid pH stomach level & more reasons to feed meat.

-Our contention is that carbs are mainly fed to dogs, to make dog food companies maximum profit.
-Meanwhile the vet dog food sponsored industry contends that you should not feed dogs raw meat because of the risk of bacterial infection.
+We contend that dog food companies tend to maximize their profits by including carbs in their products.
+Meanwhile, the vet dog food sponsored industry disputes that you should not feed dogs raw meat because of the risk of bacterial infection.

 But here is another reason why dogs NEED meat in their diet, even Dried meat dog treats.

-Our hypothesis is that wolves and wild dogs eat meat as often as they can catch or dig it up.
-So why don’t domestic dogs need meat?
-Why would you not feed a dog meat?
-We believe that there are profound benefits from enzymes in meat, to the bio-availability of meat proteins etc that make meat a vital health benefit for domestic dogs.
+The common hypothesis is that wolves and wild dogs eat meat as often as they can catch or dig it up.
+So many people question that why don’t domestic dogs need meat?
+Why would you not feed meat to pet dogs?
+We believe that there are profound benefits from enzymes in meat, to the bio-availability of meat proteins, etc that make meat a vital health benefit for domestic dogs.
 We have already documented many reasons why dogs need meat under the NUTRITION tab on this site.

 But there is also the stomach acid component to the meat story …

-One of the main reasons cited for not using raw meat is ‘bad bacteria’ on off meat can harm them.
+One of the main reasons cited for not using raw meat is ‘bad bacteria’ on-off meat can wreck the dogs.
 And yes, that is a good reason for many people to use dried meat dog treats.
 But we explore the whole MEAT and STOMACH acid connection and how it can provide safety against bad bacteria.

 MEAT Dog Food Hypothesis.

-1 Dogs need bacteria in their stomach for a healthy biome (just like humans).
+1 Dogs need certain good bacteria in their stomach for a healthy biome (just like humans).
 And bad bacteria are controlled by the high acid level in a dog’s stomach.

-2 ingesting MEAT actually can increase the acid level in their stomach, that can combat bad bacteria.
+2 Ingesting MEAT actually can increase the acid level in dogs stomach, that can combat bad bacteria.
 Conversely, If dogs don’t eat meat, they don’t get the high acid protection, so things they eat in the yard or dog park can be a lot more dangerous to them, as the system atrophies from not creating acid regularly.

 Now how that works:

 “The concentrations of electrolytes in gastric juice vary widely but the major enzymes in the lumen of the stomach are lipase and pepsin.
 Dog gastric lipase is a 49kDa glycoprotein containing 14% carbohydrate (sugar) which is formed by a single polypeptide chain of 377-379 amino acid residues.
-Acting on both long and short chain triglycerides.
-The lipase is irreversibly inactivated below ph 1.5 its activity also decreases significantly above PH 6.0 and is complexly inactive at pH7.0 and above.
-Pepsin has an optimum activity at a pH of 2.0 maintained by the gastric secretion of hydrochloric acid, its proteolytic activity decreases when the chyme leaves the stomach, since it is irreversibly inactivated at neutral ph (7).”
+Acting on both long and short-chain triglycerides.
+The lipase is irreversibly inactivated below ph 1.5 its activity also decreases significantly above pH 6.0 and is complexly inactive at pH7.0 and above.
+Pepsin has optimum activity at a pH of 2.0 maintained by the gastric secretion of hydrochloric acid, its proteolytic activity decreases when the chyme leaves the stomach since it is irreversibly inactivated at neutral ph (7).”
 Ref 1

 “Gastric secretion is influenced by the amount of protein in the meal and by the volume of the meal.
 Some hormones will indirectly affect the acidity of the stomach contents.
-ACTH increases hydrochloric acid production and secretin decreases production through suppression of the release of gastrin. “ Ref 1
+ACTH increases hydrochloric acid production and secretion decreases production through suppression of the release of gastrin.”
+Ref 1